Learning When to Translate for Streaming Speech

-\textbf{Latency Metrics}~Existing simultaneous translation works mainly focus on the latency evaluation of text translation, and have proposed computation unaware metrics, such as average proportion (AP)~\cite{cho2016can}, average latency (AL)~\cite{ma2019stacl}, Continues Wait Length (CW)~\cite{gu2016learning} and Differentiable Average Lagging (DAL)~\cite{cherry2019thinking}. \citet{ma2020simuleval} extends the latency metrics of text translation into speech translation, including AL, AP and DAL.
-The latency metrics for streaming \method is evaluated by AL, DAL and AP based on the SimulEval toolkit~\footnote{\url{https://github.com/facebookresearch/SimulEval}}~\cite{ma2020simuleval}.
+\textbf{Latency Metrics}~Existing simultaneous translation work mainly focuses on the latency evaluation of text translation, and has proposed computation unaware metrics, such as Average Proportion (AP)~\cite{cho2016can}, Average Latency (AL)~\cite{ma2019stacl}, Continues Wait Length (CW)~\cite{gu2016learning} and Differentiable Average Lagging (DAL)~\cite{cherry2019thinking}. \citet{ma2020simuleval} extends the latency metrics of text translation into ST, including AL, AP, and DAL.
+The latency metrics for streaming \method are evaluated by AL, DAL, and AP based on the SimulEval toolkit~\footnote{\url{https://github.com/facebookresearch/SimulEval}}~\cite{ma2020simuleval}.